Superhero Lightning Bolt

-Teach your child how to be a weather wizard by creating his own lightning in the comfort of his own home!
-While his weather experiments won't cause chaos, topple trees or soak the carpets, he'll be able to create a mini-lightning bolt, just enough to feel powerful.
+Unleash the power of static electricity and teach your child how to create lightning in the comfort of his own home!
+While his weather experiments won't cause chaos, topple trees or soak the carpets, he'll be able to create a mini lightning bolt, just enough to feel powerful—and a little bit like a superhero!
 Set this experiment up on a non-humid day and get ready to see the light.

 What You Need: